DVS-Lab/night-owls/masks/README.md

 # Masks Used in This Project

-This directory contains two functional masks used for ROI analyses.
-Both were originally in `space-MNI152NLin6Asym_res-2`, but have been resampled to match the project's standard MNI152NLin6Asym grid (`pixdim: 2.7 × 2.7 × 2.97` mm).
+This directory contains two functional masks used for ROI analyses in the project's standard MNI152NLin6Asym grid (`pixdim: 2.7 × 2.7 × 2.97` mm).

 ## Included Masks